WakiMak/trentent.github.io-forked/_posts/2018-04-09-group-policy-monolithic-vs-functional-design-and-performance-evaluation.md

                                                                 </div>

                                                                 <p>
                                                                   I want to start this off by thanking ControlUp, LoginVSI and Ryan Ververs-Bijkerk for his assistance in helping me with this post.
-Building on my last evaluation of the performance impact of Meltdown and Spectre, I was graciously given a trial of the LoginVSI software product used to simulate user loads and ControlUp&#8217;s cloud based [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+Building on my last evaluation of the performance impact of Meltdown and Spectre, I was graciously given a trial of the LoginVSI software product used to simulate user loads and ControlUp's cloud based [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                                   <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->